MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 You now have a very simple, branching dialog tree – congratulations!
 Of course, you can begin to create more complex versions of this tree by incorporating variables, expressions, and Microsoft Flow.

+For more information on how to use variables and expressions, see [Using variables and expressions to create dynamic dialogues](http://go.microsoft.com/fwlink/?linkid=2063539).

+For more information on how to use Microsoft Flow, see [Creating and using Flows for extensible dialogues](http://go.microsoft.com/fwlink/?linkid=2079323).

 ## Testing your content in real-time

 1. Now that you have some content authored into a dialog tree, it’s time to test this out in real-time and see if it’s working as you expected.
 For this, you’ll use the Test bot panel.
 Begin by selecting the **Start over with latest content** button near the top of this panel.